osuTitanic/clients/PATCHING.md

 ![patched](https://raw.githubusercontent.com/osuTitanic/clients/main/.github/patched.png)

+### Patching the domains

 And lastly you need to patch every url in dnSpy, from `ppy.sh` to match your domain:

 ![search](https://raw.githubusercontent.com/osuTitanic/clients/main/.github/search.png)

 However, this can be a bit annoying.

-You can alternatively use a server switcher, like [ultimate-osu-server-switcher](https://github.com/minisbett/ultimate-osu-server-switcher) to do that.
+You can alternatively use a server switcher, like [ultimate-osu-server-switcher](https://github.com/minisbett/ultimate-osu-server-switcher) to skip this part

 ## Obfuscated clients